-Extractions can also be a common requirement, when it comes to orthodontic treatment.
-Rarely, some patients may also need jaw surgery.
+Extractions can also be a common requirement when it comes to orthodontic treatment.
+Rarely some patients may also need jaw surgery.

 The average patient will come in to have their braces tightened or adjusted every six weeks.
-It makes sense that a patient who needs four orthodontist visits over six months will pay less than someone who needs sixteen visits throughout two years.
+It makes sense that a patient who needs four orthodontist visits over six months will pay less than someone who needs sixteen visits over two years.

 Finally, if a case is particularly complex, it is not uncommon for patients to be referred to specialists, trained to deal with their particular case.